|Support||Email & Chat|

 VPNArea price and refund policy

 VPNArea offers three different pricing tiers, with the best deal being offered with the three-year plan, at only $2.99 per month.

 When it comes to features, all of the accounts are the same.
-The one exception is that dedicated IP addresses are only available with 6-month or 12-month accounts.
+The one exception is that dedicated IP address option is only available with 6-month or 12-month accounts.
 For other options, check out our guide on the best VPNs for a dedicated IP.

 When purchasing a subscription you only need to provide an email and can choose your own username and password.
 VPNArea gives you lots of different payment options, including anonymous payment methods, such as Bitcoin.